platformsh/platformsh-docs/docs/src/administration/users.md

 {{< description >}}

-If you are an owner or a Project admin wanting to add a user to a project or an environment, the user has to create an account before they can contribute to the project.
+If you are an organization or a Project admin wanting to add a user to a project or an environment, the user has to create an account before they can contribute to the project.

 ## User roles